OstlerDev/PopcornTV/readme.md

 * [YTS API](https://yts.to/api) - An extensive database with over 5.6k movies.
 * [PlexConnect](https://github.com/iBaa/PlexConnect) - For giving me some example source code that I used before moving to Node.js

-### Why is it not released yet?

-I have decided to hold off on the initial release of this software until it is actually ready for release.
-Currently there are many features missing that I want to get working as well as some bugs that I wish to smash before a release from me.

 ### Development

 Want to contribute?
 Great!
-Add the features that you want and submit a pull request!
-If you have a suggestion or comment, please post on this thread or email me at: hello@popcorntv.io
+Add the features that you want and submit a [pull request](https://github.com/OstlerDev/PopcornTV/pulls)!
+If you have a suggestion or comment, please post it on the [Github](https://github.com/OstlerDev/PopcornTV/issues/new) and tag it with "enhancement" or reply to this thread :)

 License
 ----